dancingcactus/RPi-LPD8806/README.md

     cd RPi-LPD8806
     python example.py

+You should see your LED strip run through a number of animations.

 Here is a basic program that will fill the entire strip red

     from LPD8806 import *